warmana/cloudant-docs-fork/source/includes/guides/_backup_guide.md

 $ ct='Content-Type: application-json'
 ```

-Let's say you need to backup one database.
+Let's say you need to back up one database.
 You want to create a full backup on Monday and an incremental backup on Tuesday.
 You can use the curl and [jq](http://stedolan.github.io/jq/) commands to run these operations.
 Of course, any http client will work.

 <div> </div>

-#### Step 1: Create three databases for backup
+#### Step 1: Create three databases

 > Create three databases to use with this example